 Karlsson K, Lundquist PG, Olaussen T. ‘The hearing of symphony orchestra musicians.”
 Scan Audiol 1983.12:257-264

 Ogilvie 0.
 “Now hear this (if you can).”
 New Zealand Pipe Bandsman Magazine 1985, p 8 -10.

 What do you think?
 We always want to hear from our readers, so please use our comment system to provide your thoughts!

-Do you have a product that you would like to have considered for review?
-Be sure to contact pipes|drums.
+Do you have an idea for a feature story that you would like to read or write?
+Be sure to send your concept to the pipes|drums.
 We can’t report what we don’t know about!
 Please remember to support the businesses that advertise and make the not-for-profit p|d possible.